 Working as an Apple repair technician has shown me that Safari often hangs and becomes unresponsive for a variety of reasons.
 But luckily, it’s usually an easy fix.

-Let’s explore why won’t safari quit, and how you can force quit it on your Mac.
+In this post, you’ll learn why Safari won’t quit and how to force quit it on your Mac.

 Key Takeaways